-Join George Maestri for an in-depth discussion in this video Adding in upper body motion, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Adding in upper body motion, part of Learning Character Animation.

 …So now we have the lower body pretty much animated.…And we can take a look at how that works.…So as you can see, we've got pretty good motion for the lower body.…Now it's time to add in the upper body.…So I'm going to go ahead and turn on just the upper body.…Not the head, so we can take a look at how this works.…So let's go ahead and play this with the upper body.…See how what it looks like.…And as you can see the upper body is kind of…not really doing much, but we can certainly add some rotation.…So the first thing I want to do is take a look at the shoulders.…